microsoft/ReportingServicesTools/README.md

 ```powershell
 Install-Module -Name ReportingServicesTools
 ```
+Note: Using Install-Module is the preferred installation method for most users.
 ## List of commands

 The following is a list of commands which are available for you to use once you follow the steps in the Installation